fjvallarino/monomer/tasks.md

     - SDL does not send resize until operation has finished, making content look ugly because it's not updated
     - Check SDL_SetEventFilter trick instead of normal polling (https://wiki.libsdl.org/SDL_SetEventFilter)
   - SDL supports Drag and Drop integration with OS
-  - Does it make sense to handle offset
-    - It would avoid resizing on scroll
-    - We need transform stack on Renderer (also rotate?)
-    - We need to transform events
-      - This way we avoid having to translate widgets
-    - We need current transform in WidgetEnv
-      - Only used for rendering
-      - hovered would also use it
-    - We need to set transform on render (and clear it)
-    - Check scroll in scroll (one with max height)